FutureStateMobile/sticky-header/README.md

 --------

 * content-selector
-   * this is the element jquery selector the the header should stick on top of
+   * this is the JQuery selector of the element that your header should be bound to.
+Once that element leave the page complely, your header will disapear
 * top-of-page
-   * this is how many pixels from the top of the page it should stick at.
-In case you have a header on the top of your page.
+   * this is how many pixels from the top of the page your elment will stop scrolling at, just in case you have a header on the top of your page.